clebert/cybernaut/@cybernaut/engine/README.md

 # @cybernaut/engine

-> An engine for reliably asserting/verifying conditions and for reliably performing actions.
+> The heart of Cybernaut: An engine for reliably asserting/verifying conditions and for reliably performing actions.

 ## Installation